Interning Abroad (Non-credit)

 This section focuses on internships that do not grant academic credit.
-If you are interested in credit-bearing internship, use the program search and select 'Internships' in the Program Features section for a list of study abroad programs that offer internships for credit in addition to other classroom-based coursework.
+If you are interested in credit-bearing internship, visit the internships abroad page for information about study abroad programs that offer internships for credit in addition to other classroom-based coursework.

 International internships are a great way to further develop your knowledge and skills.
 As you research internship options, you may notice that the distinctions between Work, Intern, and Volunteer programs are not always clear.
 Rather than focus your search on one specific type of program, search all WIV categories, as you might find the best program fit under a different heading.